JackTan25/HybridSearch2026/example/README.md

 sudo apt install curl
 ```

-The HTTP APIs work only with the Infinity server.
-Ensure that an Infinity server is running properly before executing these scripts:
+The HTTP APIs work only with the hybridsearch server.
+Ensure that an hybridsearch server is running properly before executing these scripts:

 ```shell
 bash http/create_list_show_database.sh